The Perfect NY Style Bagel Recipe

 Place the bagel onto a piece of cooking paper and continue with all the balls.

 Leave the bagels to rest for 10 minutes whilst you bring a large pan of water to a boil.
-Add 1 tablespoon of sugar and ½ teaspoon of baking soda to the water.
+Add sugar and baking soda to the water.1 tbsp of sugar